 - Understand what is really important- When many aspects of our lives are stripped away, it becomes a little clearer what we can and can’t live without.
 At the end of the day, it is the people around us and the way we choose to respond to hard things that define who we are.

 If we do not take the time to reflect, we miss out on learning about ourselves and who we are in the world.
 Reflecting on the past is not the same thing as being stuck in the past.
 Acknowledging the pain of 2020 is the first step to healing from it and moving toward the year ahead.

 Start Grief Therapy, Anxiety Counseling in Pennsylvania or Colorado

-If the effects of this past year still leave you struggling and overwhelmed, our expert counselors at Lime Tree Counseling would love to walk alongside you as you reflect on this past year.
+If the effects of this past year still leave you struggling and overwhelmed, our expert counselors at Lime Tree Counseling would to provide grief counseling.
 We specialize in anxiety counseling, trauma therapy and addiction counseling.
 We offer Telehealth counseling which you can do from the safety of home in Pennsylvania and Colorado.
 Contact us today!